By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 2. Boil ginkgo nuts.

-2. Top the filling with some shredded mozzarella cheese.
+2. Top the filling with shredded mozzarella cheese.

-5. Garnish with goji berries, gingko nut, crunchy peanuts, spring onion and mixed cress.
+5. Garnish with goji berries, ginkgo nuts, crunchy peanuts, spring onion, and mixed cress.